Describe an interesting conversation you had with someone.

 You should say

-I have to admit that I’m not much of social person – I mean, I am quite shy and inhibited, so most of the time I tend to avoid talking to strangers.
+I have to admit that I’m not much of a social person – I mean, I am quite shy and inhibited, so most of the time I tend to avoid talking to strangers.
 But I do remember a time when I had to talk to a complete stranger, and as I remember it was around 5 years ago, on my very first trip to Ho Chi Minh City.
 It was just a short conversation but I can still remember it quite well.

 I was a 20-year-old freshman back then, and I was unable to navigate my way to the HCMC University of Education where I was about to start studying.
 Back then Google Map’s wasn’t as popular as it is nowadays, so the only way I could figure out the way was by asking a local.
 So after hours of wandering around, I finally resorted to asking a lady who was selling noodles at a food cart near where I was standing.
 I asked the lady if